rbawden/DiaBLa-dataset/README.md

 ## Use as a test set

-Raw source and reference files in `DiaBLa-corpus`:
+Raw source and reference files in `DiaBLa-corpus/`:

 - Source files: `diabla.en2fr_orig` and `diabla.fr2en_orig`.
 - Reference files: `diabla.en2fr_ref` and `diabla.fr2en_ref`.